ManojSurulivel/Food-Del-MERN/README.md

  Project Description:

- A full-stack food delivery app that allows users to browse menus, add items to the cart, and place orders.
+ This is my full-stack food delivery app that allows users to browse menus, add items to the cart, and place orders.
 It also includes an admin interface to manage restaurants, menu items, and customer orders.
 The app is built using React.js for the frontend, Node.js for the backend, and MongoDB for the database.

  TECHNOLOGIES USED: